Skip to Main Content

 Hands-on experience is paired with complementary coursework:

-The John Glenn High School Internship Program applications are evaluated based on the following criteria:
+When the program relaunches in the future, the new John Glenn Program applications will be evaluated based on the following criteria:

-• Senior standing in a Central Ohio public or non-public high school
+• Senior standing in an Ohio public or non-public high school

-**In order to participate students must be admitted to the Ohio State Academy.**
+**In order to participate students must be admitted to the Ohio State Academy prior to applying.**

-To be considered for the program, you must complete both the High School Internship Program Application and Ohio State Academy Program Application
+To be considered for the future program, you must be enrolled in Ohio State Academy Program (Ohio State CCP).

 First: complete the academy application